 Make sure you include your financial products in your audit.
 For example, could you cut your monthly mortgage payments by remortgaging, or save on your car insurance by shopping around?

-Read our article 10 ways to cut costs to find out other ways you might be able to save.
+Read our article How to save money to find out other ways you might be able to save.